SiliconLabs/gecko-os-js/README.md

   });
 ```

-The WiConnectJS API is able to writing data of any size to open streams.
+The ZentriOSJS API is able to writing data of any size to open streams.

-The WiConnect HTTP server has a maximum request size limit of 4KB per request.
-WiConnectJS handles this limit by writing data chunks sequentially to the open file stream.
-If you are inspecting network requests while using `stream_write` you will see multiple requests being sent to the WiConnect Device.
+The ZentriOS HTTP server has a maximum request size limit of 4KB per request.
+ZentriOSJS handles this limit by writing data chunks sequentially to the open file stream.
+If you are inspecting network requests while using `stream_write` you will see multiple requests being sent to the ZentriOS Device.

 # Reading files